JamesStalsjo/JamesStalsjo/README.md

 #### I'm James

-I'm a psychology graduate looking to Learn how 2 Code
+I'm a psychology graduate trying to Learn how 2 Code